A SwiftMQ Router has one configuration file called

 plainsocket with a new one which includes a connection factory:

 <swiftlet name="sys$jms"> <listeners> <listener _op="replace" name="plainsocket" port="5001"> <connection-factories> <connection-factory name="ConnectionFactory"/> </connection-factories> <host-access-list/> </listener> </listeners> </swiftlet>

 Applying Preconfig Files

-Preconfig files are specified via this System Property on the router's command line:
+Preconfig files are specified as a single argument on the router's command line:

-Multiple files are delimited by comma without leading or trailing spaces.
+Multiple files are delimited by commas without leading or trailing spaces.
 They are applied in the order of definition.

 If the router starts, it applies all changes against its

 routerconfig.xml found in its

 config/ directory before any Swiftlet is started.
 It then saves the changes to the